lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   state space.

-  This tension region is challenging for PTE solvers, since the solver seeks a unique pressure and a double-valued pressure is problematic.
+  This tension region is challenging for PTE solvers, since the solver seeks a unique pressure and a multi-valued pressure is problematic.
 Moreover, the sign flip for :math:`\partial P/\partial
   \rho` can be difficult for a Newton-like solver to traverse.
 As such, most of our PTE solvers enforce that, for materials capable of